• Skip to primary navigation

 The maple syrup and vanilla extract are for flavor and sweetness.
 This frosting isn't super sweet, but you may add another tablespoon or two of maple syrup for a sweeter taste.

 Tapioca flour makes the frosting thicker.
 You could probably get away without using it, but I think it adds to the texture.
+As another option, you could add powdered monk fruit instead of tapioca.
+This will further sweeten the frosting, but still help to thicken it.

 How to Make Coconut Cream Frosting